 If you care more about better graphics and visuals, and you mainly play new games, getting a 60Hz monitor with a better panel or a higher resolution may be a better route for you.

 We’ll provide you with a quick and simple answer and explanation.

-144Hz VS 60Hz
+144Hz vs 60Hz Refresh Rate

 In case you mostly play more graphically-oriented games and the latest AAA titles, where you hardly surpass 60FPS at decent settings, a 144Hz monitor is unnecessary.